informal-org/informal/appy/templates/docs/tutorial.md

 # 1, 1, 2, 3, 5, 8, 13 ...
 ```
 There!
 We have an infinite sequence of all of the fibonnaci numbers.
 We can index into this list, and it'll generate just enough of the list to return our result.

-The range function can't generate the sequence itself, but we can give it a function it can use to calculate it based on previous elements.
+The range function uses the function we provide to calculate the n-th element based on based on previous elements.

 There's actually a formula to calculate the nth fibonnaci number in constant time, without needing to know the previous elements.
 ```ruby
 binet_formula(n):